j-pang/j-pang.github.io/index.md

 ## Recent News

 - **[Oct.
-2022]**  I will be visiting a number of research labs and startups in the U.S., including NREL, Colorado State University, LBNL, UC Berkeley, Stanford, [PowerFlex](https://www.powerflex.com/), Caltech, and [MOEV Inc](https://www.moevinc.com/).
+2022]**  Our team at IHPC will be visiting a number of research labs and startups in the U.S., including NREL, Colorado State University, LBNL, UC Berkeley, Stanford, [PowerFlex](https://www.powerflex.com/), Caltech, and [MOEV Inc](https://www.moevinc.com/).
 - **[Sep.
 2022]**  I received a teaching score of 4.8/5.0 for 40.316.
 Big thanks to my students for their attention through evening classes in their final year.
 - **[May.
 2022]**  I will be co-lecturing [40.316 Game Theory](https://esd.sutd.edu.sg/courses/40316-game-theory/) at [Singapore University of Technology and Design](https://www.sutd.edu.sg/).
 - **[Apr.
 2022]**  Our Singapore Integrated Transport & Energy Model (SITEM) project won the [Ministry for Trade and Industry Firefly Borderless Silver Award](https://www.tum-create.edu.sg/news/tumcreate-researchers-recognised-contributions-singapores-2040-vision-all-vehicles-run-cleaner).